abshinn/bashcrash/README.md

 `$PATH` is a system variable string which contains paths separated by colons `:`.
 Bash searches the paths in `$PATH`, precedence goes to the command left-most path if you have more than one command in the search path.

 It is very common for `$PATH` to be defined or appended within your shell initialization script.
 By default, that script is `~/.bash_profile`.
+If you are using [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh), then your initialization script is `~/.zshrc`.

 #### Where are commands located in the system?